xyzshantaram/cyblog/README.md

   If this is not supplied, Cyblog will use a name from:
   - `SOURCEFILE-dist.html` (in case of a file)
   - `SOURCEDIR-dist` (in case of a directory)
-- `-s`, `--include-style` The name of a stylesheet to include into the final document that will be built.
+- `-a`, `--apply-style` The name of a stylesheet to include into the final document that will be built.
 Functions the same as the `apply-style` declaration.